Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 | `revenueType` | Optional, but required for revenue verification.
 String.
 The revenue type.
 For example, tax, refund, income.
 Defaults to `null`. |
 | `eventProperties`| Optional.
 Object.
 An object of event properties to include in the revenue event.
 Defaults to `null`. |

-### Opt users out of tracking
+## Opt users out of tracking

-You can turn off logging for a given user by calling `setOptOut`:
+Call `setOptOut` to turn off logging for a given user:

 ```js
 amplitude.getInstance().setOptOut(true);
 ```

-No events are saved or sent to the server while `setOptOut` is enabled.
+While `setOptOut` is enabled, no events are saved or sent to the server.
 The opt out setting persists across page loads.
 You can re-enable logging by calling:

 ```js
 amplitude.getInstance().setOptOut(false);
 ```

-### Disable tracking
+## Disable tracking specific fields

 By default, the JavaScript SDK tracks some properties automatically.
 You can override this behavior by passing an object called `trackingOptions` when initializing the SDK, setting the appropriate options to `false`.